UP1982/5-Minute-Time/README.md

 # 5-Minute-Time

-Five Minute Timer is a lightweight WPF countdown utility that instantly launches a five-minute timer in an always-on-top, semi-transparent window.
-It includes start/stop controls, a synthesized alarm tone (generated at runtime to avoid shipping binary assets), and a celebratory confetti animation when time runs out.
+A minimal WPF countdown timer for Windows.
+Press **Start** and the app will count down from five minutes to zero.
+When the timer finishes an alarm tone plays so you know time is up.
+Press **Start** again to restart the countdown and stop the alarm.

 ## Building a single-file executable